dankore/built-with-tailwind-css/README.md

 - Improve the documentation
 - Make another logo
-- Come up with other unique ways the extension could detect TailwindCSS
+- Come up with other unique ways the extension could detect Tailwind CSS
 - ...and more!